-Managing Sync / vSync
+Managing vSync

-Managing Sync / vSync
+Managing vSync

-To take full advantage of integrated virtual and physical monitoring, it is important to understand how to manage virtual machine inventories in Uptime Infrastructure Monitor, and how Sync (Hyper-V) and vSync (VMware vCenter) keep Uptime Infrastructure Monitor abreast of them.
+To take full advantage of integrated virtual and physical monitoring, it is important to understand how to manage VMware vSphere inventories in Uptime Infrastructure Monitor, and how vSync keeps Uptime Infrastructure Monitor abreast of them.

-When a Hyper-V host or VMware vCenter server is added as an Element to Uptime Infrastructure Monitor, all component ESX servers and (by default) VMs are also added as Elements.
-It is at the Hyper-V host and vCenter Element level that you can tweak what is monitored.
+When a VMware vCenter server is added as an Element to Uptime Infrastructure Monitor, its component ESX servers and (by default) VMs are also added as Elements.
+It is at the vCenter-Element level that you can tweak what is monitored.
 Additionally, you can "promote" VM Elements to be monitored with greater depth using the Uptime Infrastructure Monitor Agent or WMI.

-The dynamic nature of a host server's configuration is easily managed by Uptime Infrastructure Monitor through automated profile monitoring; whatever you have included in your inventory as parent-level items, Uptime Infrastructure Monitor Sync/vSync maintains an accurate mirror.
-See Virtual System Configuration Mirroring for more information.
+The dynamic nature of a VMware vCenter server's configuration is easily managed by Uptime Infrastructure Monitor through automated profile monitoring; whatever you have included in your inventory as parent-level items, Uptime Infrastructure Monitor vSync maintains an accurate mirror.
+See vCenter Configuration Mirroring for more information.

-Managing Virtual System Inventories in Uptime Infrastructure Monitor
+Managing vCenter Inventories in Uptime Infrastructure Monitor

-After a Hyper-V host or VMware vCenter server is added as an Element to Uptime Infrastructure Monitor, you can manually manage all of its inventory.
+After a VMware vCenter server is added as an Element to Uptime Infrastructure Monitor, you can manually manage all of its inventory.
 By default, all of a VMware vCenter's components-ESX hosts and clusters, and their child VMs-are monitored by Uptime Infrastructure Monitor.
-The same is true for a Hyper-V host server's guest VMs.
-As a central monitoring configuration point, the host Element gives you the ability to determine which VMs are monitored in Uptime Infrastructure Monitor and as a consequence, which Hyper-V or VMware vSphere metrics are kept in the DataStore.
+As a central monitoring configuration point, the VMware vCenter Element gives you the ability to determine which VMs are monitored in Uptime Infrastructure Monitor and as a consequence, which VMware vSphere metrics are kept in the DataStore.

-You can select VMs or a Hyper-V or ESX host to be "ignored" by Uptime Infrastructure Monitor.
-When VMs are ignored, their topological relationship to other virtual system components is retained, but their metrics are no longer recorded to the DataStore, and they no longer count toward your license.
+You can select VMs or an ESX host to be "ignored" by Uptime Infrastructure Monitor.
+When VMs are ignored, their topological relationship to other VMware vCenter components is retained, but their metrics are no longer recorded to the DataStore, and they no longer count toward your license.